To correctly answer the question, Is Hismile Safe? Let’s explain some facts about this topic.

-At the back of your mind, you tell yourself that some of these social media pictures can be exaggerated to convert more leads.
+At the back of your mind, you tell yourself that some social media pictures can be exaggerated to convert more leads.
 Is Hismile safe?
 That’s the common question among many people considering whitening their teeth.

 It is safe to use Hismile, also known as a smile bar, to whiten your teeth.
 The entire Hismile range, including the gel formula, has been designed with patients’ safety in mind.
 Other whitening agents use hydrogen peroxide, while Hismile contains an active ingredient, Phthalimido Peroxy Caproic Acid.

-Unlike hydrogen peroxide, PAP will not damage your teeth enamel nor demineralize your teeth.
+Unlike hydrogen peroxide, PAP will not damage your teeth’ enamel nor demineralize your teeth.
 Thank God, using Hismile won’t cause tooth sensitivity.
 The main active ingredients in Hismile teeth whitening products include PAP, Potassium Nitrate, and Hydroxyapatite.

 In a similar manner to hydrogen peroxide, PAP oxidizes stains but without causing damage to your teeth.
 On the other hand, Hydroxyapatite replaces lost minerals to maintain and increase your teeth’ enamel strength.
 Besides, the Potassium Nitrate in the formula will protect the nerves in your internal teeth structure if you have any sensitivity.

 First, the gel is not supposed to be ingested.
 But it may mix with your saliva naturally.
 So, it has been made to consume in tiny quantities.